-Reverse takeovers is a topic that is now examinable in P4.
+Reverse takeovers is a topic that is examinable in Advanced Financial Management.
 This article aims to provide an explanation of reverse takeovers and to discuss the potential benefits and drawbacks associated with reverse takeovers (RTO).

 An RTO involves a smaller quoted company taking over a larger unquoted company by a share-for-share exchange.
 In order to acquire the larger unquoted company, a large number of shares in the quoted company will have to be issued to the shareholders of the larger unquoted company.
 Hence, after the takeover the current shareholders in the larger unquoted company will hold the majority of the shares in the quoted company and will therefore have control of the quoted company.